buildpacks/rfcs/text/0000-stack-buildpacks.md

 * The positional arguments for `bin/detect` and `bin/build` are the same as with userspace buildpacks
 * The environment variables and inputs for `bin/detect` and `bin/build` are the same as with userspace buildpacks (though the values may be different)
 * The working directory is `/` instead of the app source directory
+* The stackpacks will run in the existing build phase as well as a new extend phase.
+The _extend_ phase will be responsible for running stack buildpacks on the run-image, and creating layers that will be applied to the app image.

 For each stackpack, the lifecycle will use [snapshotting](https://github.com/GoogleContainerTools/kaniko/blob/master/docs/designdoc.md#snapshotting-snapshotting) to capture changes made during the stackpack's build or extend phases excluding a few specific directories and files.